 Neighborhood Stabilization Program (NSP)

-The Neighborhood Stabilization Program was established for the purpose of stabilizing communities that have suffered from foreclosures, short sales and abandonment.
-Through the purchase and redevelopment of foreclosed, short sale, and abandoned homes and residential properties, the goal of the program is being realized.
-NSP3 provides grants to all states and selected local governments on a formula basis.
-Seminole County received $3,995,178 and is implementing two strategies for the use of NSP3, these include property acquisition and rehabilitation for resale to income eligible home buyers and for rental acquisition and rehabilitation to support the need for affordable rental housing stock and special needs housing supported by non-profit organizations.
+The Neighborhood Stabilization Program was established for the purpose of stabilizing neighborhoods suffering from foreclosures, short sales and abandonment.
+Seminole County received over $11 million and is implementing two strategies for the use of NSP funds, including property acquisition and rehabilitation for resale to income eligible home buyers, and rental acquisition and rehabilitation to support the need for affordable rental housing stock.

-NSP3 grantees develop their own programs and funding priorities.
-However, NSP3 grantees must use at least 25 percent of the funds appropriated for the purchase and redevelopment of abandoned, short sale, or foreclosed homes or residential properties that will be used to house individuals or families whose incomes do not exceed 50 percent of the area median income.
-In addition, all activities funded by NSP3 must benefit low, moderate, and middle income persons whose income does not exceed 120 percent of area median income.
+NSP grantees develop their own programs and funding priorities.
+However, NSP grantees must use at least 25% of the funds appropriated for the purchase and redevelopment of abandoned, short sale, or foreclosed homes or residential properties that will be used to house individuals or families whose incomes do not exceed 50% of the area median income.
+In addition, all activities funded by NSP must benefit low, moderate, and middle income persons whose income does not exceed 120% of area median income.

-For additional program information see the Neighborhood Stabilization Website and additional documents below.
+For additional information see the Neighborhood Stabilization documents and reports page.

 - Establish financing mechanisms for purchase and redevelopment of foreclosed, short sale, or abandoned homes and residential properties

-- Purchase and rehabilitate homes and residential properties abandoned, foreclosed, or short sale
+- Purchase and rehabilitate homes and residential properties that are abandoned, foreclosed, or short sold

 - Establish land banks for foreclosed homes